Skip to main content

 What does a Moscow Mule taste like?

-Moscow Mule has a flavour profile featuring Sweet, Citrus, Ginger, Lime.
+Moscow Mule has a flavour profile featuring Sweet, Citrus, Ginger, Spicy.
 The exact taste varies depending on the brands and measures used.

 What food goes well with a Moscow Mule?

-Moscow Mule pairs well with Caviar, Salty Food, Seafood.
+Moscow Mule pairs well with Seafood, Ceviche, Salads.
 The pairing is based on complementary flavour profiles from the recipe's ingredients.

 How strong is a Moscow Mule?

 The Moscow Mule has an ABV of approximately 7.1%.
 That's approximately 1.42 US standard drinks.
-A standard serving contains 447 calories, 72.0g sugar, 75.9g carbs.
-Strength varies depending on the exact measures and spirits used.
+This recipe is estimated to contain 447 kcal, 72.0g sugar, 75.9g carbs.
+Strength varies depending on the exact measures and ingredients used.

 When is a Moscow Mule typically served?